 - Salt Lake Symphony This site connects you with a local symphony orchestra.

 - Utah Symphony and Utah Symphony Orchestra Education Two websites that take you to Utah's leading professional orchestra and its quest for youth education.

 - Mundi Project The Mundi Project’s mission is to provide youth access to pianos and performance opportunities that incorporate all the arts.
 Our two programs make piano education accessible to all youth along the Wasatch Front by placing pianos into individual homes and public spaces that show commitment to piano education/financial need, and presenting multi-disciplinary piano concerts to Title-I schools and the general public.

 - Utah Youth Orchestras and Ensembles Utah Youth Orchestras give opportunities to young dedicated musicians and perform.

 - Utah Museum of Fine Arts Education Offers lesson plans, teacher workshops, and other hands-on opportunities to integrate visual arts in the classroom.

-- Kennedy Center Arts Edge Here you will find excellent lesson plans for all art forms, how-to’s, and national arts standards.
+- Kennedy Center Lessons and Activities Here you will find excellent lesson plans for all art forms, how-to's, and national arts standards.